pfrazee/nquery/README.md

 # `n$` - local.js service wrapper to jQuery

 Uses HTTPL requests to stream jQuery RPC operations between VM environments.
-The common use-case is to run the nQuery server on a page, then use the nQuery client in a Web Worker or RTC peer to remotely manipulate the DOM.
+The common use-case is to run the nQuery server on a page, then use the nQuery client in a Worker or RTC peer to remotely manipulate the DOM.
 Uses region-sandboxing and function whitelisting to control what clients can access.

 Depends on jquery and local.js.